edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 With VPC Peering you can replicate data from one VPC to another and the traffic never traverses the public internet,

 #### AWS Transit Gateway
 Manage and simplify connections and peering for your Amazon VPCs.
 Provides interconnectivity between VPCs and your on-premises network (With a VPN or Direct Connection), such as a hub-and-spokes architecture.
-Where the Transit Gateway is the hub and the vpcs, VPN and Direct connections are the spokes.
 Transit gateways adds scalability, connectivity, better visibility and control, and improved security over peering connections.
 A transit gateway has a default route table and can optionally have additional route tables. for routing traffic between VPCs in different Region, transit gateway peering connections have a simpler network design and more consolidated management, compared to VPC Peering.
+Transit gateways are a regional service and support a hub-and-spoke network design within the Region in which they are deployed.

 This removes the need to route traffic over the internet:
 - In a Region, AWS Transit Gateway creates a one-to-many peering connection through a central hub, in a hub-and-spoke network architecture.
+Where the Transit Gateway is the hub and the vpcs, VPN and Direct connections are the spokes.
-- Inter-Region peering connects AWS Transit Gateways together using the AWS global network.
+- Inter-Region peering connects all AWS Transit Gateways together using the AWS global network and each Transit Gateway is connected to their VPCs in their respective region.
+Transit gateway inter-Region peering is nontransitive.

 #### VPC Peering Vs Transit Gateway
 VPC peering connections, unlike transit gateways, have no aggregate bandwidth restriction.